 - By publishing long and informative evergreen content you can steadily increase your organic traffic both in the short and long term.
 Read how I increased my blog traffic to 400K visits per month using this approach.

-- It is a fact that long content performs better in Google.
-That’s why they created a ‘special treatment’ for in-depth articles back in 2013.
+- It is a fact that long content performs better on Google.

 - It is also a fact that long type articles get more social media attention and comments.